EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Experiments and Discussion

-Following \cite{li2018diffusion,yu2018spatio}, the embedding size is set to $32$ and the sliding window size for discrete-time approaches, i.e., DCRNN, GaAN, DySAT, STGCN and DSTAGNN, is $12$.
-The hyperparameter is tuned by grid search analogous to previous tasks.
+Following \cite{li2018diffusion}, the embedding size is set to $32$ and the sliding window size for discrete-time approaches, such as DSTAGNN, DSTAGNN, STID and Trafformer, is $12$.
 Note that {\mname} and static graph models leverage only the most recent snapshot to make multi-step traffic forecasting, or namely the window size is one.
 Thus, the comparison is in favor of discrete-time approaches.

-\textbf{Results.} Table \ref{tab:traffic} presents the results on the METR-LA dataset for $15/30/45$ minutes ahead forecasting.
+\textbf{Results.} Table \ref{tab:traffic} presents the results on the METR-LA dataset for $15/30/45$ minutes ahead traffic forecasting.
 Dynamic approaches outperform static ones by a notable margin, and {\mname} achieves the best results among baselines.
-We note that the protocol is in favor of discrete-time approaches: they accept $12$ graph snapshots as input, while {\mname} accesses to only $1$ snapshot.
+To be specific, {\mname} lowers down the RMSE results by $0.134$, $0.225$ and $0.251$ when Horizon=$3$, $6$, $9$ respectively.
+We note that the protocol favors discrete-time approaches: they accept $12$ graph snapshots as input, while {\mname} accesses to only $1$ snapshot.
 Also, {\mname} takes 1.1 hour training time, 6X faster than recently published DSTAGNN.